\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: Introduction

-Previous cluster zoom simulations with only dark matter particles, such as Phoenix \citep{Gao2012}, Rhapsody \citep{Wu2013}, ZOMG \citep{Borzyszkowski2017} can elucidate the detailed internal structures of the clusters, but cannot directly model the galaxies and gas.
-Hydrodynamic cluster zoom simulation suites such as Dianoga~\citep{Planelles2013}, MACSIS~\citep{Barnes2017a}, C-EAGLE~\citep{Barnes2017b}, Hydrangea~\citep{Bahe2017}, FABLE~\citep{Henden2018}, MUSIC \citep{MUSICI}, and the nIFTy cluster comparison project~\citep{Sembolini2016}, are able to investigate detailed baryon properties and to compare with observations more directly.
-These are complemented by hydrodynamic simulations that have representative volumes, typically focusing more on the group to poor cluster regime, such as EAGLE~\citep{Schaye2015}, IllustrisTNG~\citep{Pillepich2018}, Magneticum~\citep[][]{Dolag2016}, BAHAMAS~\citep{McCarthy2017}, and {\sc Simba}~\citep{Dave2019,Robson2020}.
+Previous cluster zoom simulations with only dark matter particles, such as Phoenix \citep{Gao2012}, Rhapsody \citep{Wu2013}, \Romeel{and} ZOMG \citep{Borzyszkowski2017} can elucidate the detailed internal structures of the clusters, but cannot directly model the galaxies and gas.
+Hydrodynamic cluster zoom simulation suites such as Dianoga~\citep{Planelles2013}, MACSIS~\citep{Barnes2017a}, C-EAGLE~\citep{Barnes2017b}, Hydrangea~\citep{Bahe2017}, MUSIC \citep{MUSICI}, and nIFTy~\citep{Sembolini2016}, are able to investigate detailed baryonic properties, and to compare with observations more directly.
+These are complemented by hydrodynamic simulations that have representative volumes, typically focusing more on the group to poor cluster regime, such as EAGLE~\citep{Schaye2015}, Magneticum~\citep[][]{Dolag2016}, BAHAMAS~\citep{McCarthy2017}, IllustrisTNG~\citep{Pillepich2018}, FABLE~\citep[][which also included zoom regions for galaxy clusters]{Henden2018}, and {\sc Simba}~\citep{Dave2019,Robson2020}.
 Thus there is great interest in producing state-of-the-art simulations of clusters, particularly with clusters being a target for numerous forefront observational facilities such as {\it Euclid}, the Dark Energy Survey, eROSITA, Sunyeav-Zeldovich (SZ) telescopes, and the Square Kilometre Array and its precursors.